Tamschi/flourish/flourish/README.md

 b.change("b"); // "b"

 drop(subscription);
-index.change(3); // nothing
+index.change(3); // nothing, even though `signal` still exists

+drop(signal);
 ```

-`Signal`s are fully lazy, so they only update while subscribed or to refresh their value if dirty.
+`Signal`s are fully lazy, so they generally only run their closures while subscribed or to refresh their value if dirty.

 The default `GlobalSignalsRuntime` notifies signals iteratively from earlier to later when possible.
 Only one such notification cascade is processed at a time with this runtime.